danieloneill/quickmod/README.md

 This is rather important because at this point in development there is barely any error checking.
 It's assumed you have everything **just right**.

 #### Setup

+*(Screenshots are from earlier Qt6 development build so yours may look slightly different, but the steps are the same.)*

 In the *File* menu open *Settings*: